- Who We Are

 Ms. Romanowski received the 2010 Presidential Distinguished Rank Award for Senior Executive Service; the 2008 and 1999 Presidential Meritorious Rank Awards for Senior Executive Service; 2005 Department of State Superior Rank Award; 1997 and 1991 Secretary of Defense Meritorious Civilian Service Awards; and 1991 CIA Exceptional Performance Award.

-Ms. Romanowski holds a master’s degree in international relations and a bachelor’s degree from the University of Chicago.
+Ms. Romanowski is a member of the Council on Foreign Relations.
+She holds a master’s degree in international relations and a bachelor’s degree from the University of Chicago.
 She attended Tel Aviv University in Israel.
 She speaks French and has studied Arabic and Hebrew.
-She is a member of the Council on Foreign Relations.